Shapur1234/Rezcraft/README.md

 - Run the [web version](https://shapur1234.github.io/Rezcraft-Demo/ "Link to web version (mobile controls not supported)") without installing anything
 - Precompiled binaries can be found under [releases](https://github.com/Shapur1234/Rezcraft/releases)
-  - Download a binary for your system and `resource.zip`
+  - Download a binary for your system and `res.zip`
-  - Extract both archives in the same directory, so `rezcraft` (or `rezcraft.exe` on windows) and the `resouce` directory are in the same directory
+  - Extract both archives in the same directory, so `rezcraft` (or `rezcraft.exe` on windows) and the `res` directory are in the same directory
-  - Your directory should look like this:
+  - Your directory tree should look like this:

 ```
-├── resource
+├── res
 │   ├── block
 │   │   └── ...
 │   ├── icon.png